You may also like these photo galleries

 4. Grab a map and plan your rides.
 The earlier you get to the most popular rides, the less busy they will be.

 5. Don't miss the new attractions.
 The Walking Dead maze is a good way to start your Universal experience, especially if you're not feeling particularly alert – you will be after.
 Then work your way through the Wizarding World of Harry Potter, where the tiny medieval English village of Hogsmeade has been transported into sunny LA – its both bizarre and novel.
-Poke your head into candy shops, drink hot butterbeer, watch singing toads, ride on the (world's thankfully shortest) roller coaster and experience a thrilling POV ride following Harry and his friends around the castle.
+Poke your head into candy shops, drink hot butterbeer, watch singing toads, ride on the (world's thankfully shortest) roller coaster and experience a thrilling POV ride following Harry and his friends around the castle on a broomstick.
 It's an impressive feat.

 6. Check out the new Simpsons' "Springfield", which includes a Krustyburger, Moe's Tavern and Cletus' Fried Chicken Shack, Bumblebee Man's Taco Truck, and a Duff Brewery.
 You're probably well advised to do this after the Simpson's ride.